Shaping the Future of Coyote Valley

 Stay tuned as we continue to make headway on the next steps of the planning process.
 Over the next year, we’ll be working to mix and match the ideas in the concept alternatives into a preferred concept alternative and determining the best way to phase implementation of this plan.

 Your feedback will help shape this preferred conceptual plan that will become the final Coyote Valley Conservation Areas Master Plan.
-A public survey will be released later this week, after the Coyote Valley Discovery Days webinar, to gather your feedback on the designs.
+TAKE OUR SURVEY to share your input on the future restoration of Coyote Valley.

 Join the Open Space Authority for a series of FREE springtime family-friendly events in Santa Clara Valley that invite you to engage in nature-based activities and explore the beauty of Coyote Valley.
 At each event, the concept alternatives will be on display for the public to view and provide feedback.
 Click here to view a list of all Coyote Valley Discovery Days events!